mikkelertbjerg/Mini-project-2/README.md

 [Wikipedia](https://en.wikipedia.org/wiki/CAP_theorem)

 **Neo4j** is a bit tricky to place in this theorem, as there can be made an argument saying Neo4j isn't a distributed database, hence it does not fit in the theorem.
 Sharding is not available, however there are two clustering modes available in the enterprise edition.
-If Neo4j was to be placed in the theorem it would arguably be missing consistency, which often is the tradeoff with nosql databases.
+If Neo4j was to be placed in the theorem it would arguably be missing consistency, which often is the tradeoff with NoSQL databases.

-**Redis** on the other hand, despite being a nosql database, is missing [availability](https://aphyr.com/posts/283-jepsen-redis), which makes perfectly good sense, seeing as the database per default only exsists in memory unless active action is taken to do otherwise.
+**Redis** on the other hand, despite being a NoSQL database, is missing [availability](https://aphyr.com/posts/283-jepsen-redis), which makes perfectly good sense, seeing as the database per default only exists in memory unless active action is taken to do otherwise.

 ## [ACID](https://en.wikipedia.org/wiki/ACID)
 >In computer science, ACID (atomicity, consistency, isolation, durability) is a set of properties of database transactions intended to guarantee validity even in the event of errors, power failures, etc. In the context of databases, a sequence of database operations that satisfies the ACID properties (and these can be perceived as a single logical operation on the data) is called a transaction.
 For example, a transfer of funds from one bank account to another, even involving multiple changes such as debiting one account and crediting another, is a single transaction.